vitkuz573/PrismCommands.Fody/README.md

 ## Installation

 1. Install the `PrismCommands.Fody` NuGet package in your project.
+2. Add `<PrismCommands />` to your `FodyWeavers.xml` file in the project's root directory.
+This step is necessary for Fody to enable the `PrismCommands.Fody` plugin during the build process.
-2. Add a `[DelegateCommand]` attribute to any method in your code that you want to replace with a DelegateCommand property.
+3. Add a `[DelegateCommand]` attribute to any method in your code that you want to replace with a DelegateCommand property.
-3. Build your project.
+4. Build your project.
 The methods with the `[DelegateCommand]` attribute will be replaced with DelegateCommand properties.

 ## Example